Symptoms and Diagnosis

 It's important to note that PANS/PANDAS symptoms can vary from one individual to another, and not all affected individuals will experience all of these symptoms.
 Additionally, the severity of symptoms can fluctuate, with periods of symptom exacerbation (flare-ups) and periods of improvement (remissions).

 Diagnosis of PANS/PANDAS can be challenging due to the diversity of symptoms and the need to rule out other conditions.
-A comprehensive evaluation by a knowledgeable healthcare provider, including a medical history, physical examination, and laboratory tests, is crucial for accurate diagnosis and appropriate treatment planning.
+A comprehensive evaluation by a knowledgeable PANS/PANDAS specialist, including a medical history, physical examination, and laboratory tests, is crucial for accurate diagnosis and appropriate treatment planning.